songlocator/deprecated-songlocator/README.md

 SongLocator aims to provide a set of modular tools ranging from client side libraries to API servers to resolve music metadata to audio streams.
-This should allow any application with different requirements to embed music and to play it without actually know where it available from.
+This should allow any application with different requirements to embed music and to play it without actually knowing where it is available from.

-There will be a public API server soon with an easy to use API.
+There will be a public server soon with an easy to use API.

 ## Protocol